reymon359/how-to-live/advices/Don't reinvent the wheel/index.md

 ---
-name: 'Don't reinvent the wheel'
+name: "Don't reinvent the wheel"
 Categories: ['Productivity', 'Time', 'Solutions', 'Ideas']
 ---
 # Don't reinvent the wheel

+Check the _state of the art_ of that idea before deep diving into it.

 The first thing you should do when you have an idea or are looking for a solution is research.
 Check if that idea or a similar one already exists.

 Research and ask for help to see if there is already a solution for your issue.

-Check the _state of the art_ of that idea before deep diving in to it.

 You will save an enormous quantity of time and effort.